Rosario Livatino: Beatification process

 In 1993, the Bishop of Agrigento asked Livatino's former teacher, Ida Abate, to collect any available testimony for Livatino's beatification.
 On 19 July 2011, the Archbishop of Agrigento, Francesco Montenegro, signed the decree to begin the diocesan process of beatification, which was officially opened on 21 September 2011 in the Church of San Domenico in Canicattì.

 During the diocesan phase, 45 individuals testified to the life and sanctity of Livatino, including Gaetano Puzzangaro, one of the judge's four killers.
 He was interviewed in prison by Canicattì journalist Fabio Marchese Ragona for the weekly magazine Panorama in December 2017, and for TGcom24 in September 2019.

 The diocesan process for Livatino’s beatification was declared closed on 6 September 2018, marked with a solemn Mass on 3 October by Cardinal Francesco Montenegro in the Church of Sant'Alfonso in Agrigento.
 Afterwards, all 4,000 pages of documents and testimonies were sent to Rome for examination by the Congregation for the Causes of Saints.
 Pope John Paul II had commented Livatino was a "Martyr of Justice and in an indirect way, of the Christian Faith".

 In December 2020, Pope Francis approved the decree of martyrdom proposed by the Congregation for the Causes of Saints.
 Then-Servant of God Rosario Angelo Livatino was officially proclaimed Blessed on Sunday, 9 May 2021, in Agrigento Cathedral by Cardinal Marcello Semeraro, Prefect of the Congregation for the Causes of Saints.
 On the same date in 1993, Pope John Paul II declared in the Valley of the Temples to the Mafia: "Be converted!
 One day the judgment of God will come!"
 Livatino is the first magistrate to be declared “Blessed” by the Catholic Church.

 At the request of the Archdiocese of Agrigento and his birthplace of Canicattì, Livatino’s body was translated on 15 March 2025 from his family mausoleum in the municipal cemetery to the Church of Santa Chiara.
 His remains are encased within his effigy, dressed in judicial robes and contained in a glass casket, while another relic is the blood-soaked shirt he wore when he was killed, kept in a separate reliquary.

-The Rosario Livatino Study Center
+Rosario Livatino Study Center

 In 2015, the Centro Studio Rosario Livatino (Rosario Livatino Study Center) was established, a think tank comprising jurists whose research focuses are the right to life, the family, religious freedom, and the limits of jurisdiction within a framework of institutional balance.
 The Center maintains an online website, organizes periodic workshops, and an annual conference.
 It also publishes the semi-annual law review l-Jus, analysing legal topics from Catholic and Thomistic perspectives.